dcrhodes/chickencollector/README.md

 # chickencollector

-This was a project completed as a lab with General Assembly.
+This is a Python/Django project completed as a lab with General Assembly.